scrapy/scrapyd/docs/deploy.rst

     Server response (200):
     {"status": "ok", "spiders": ["spider1", "spider2"]}

-By default ``scrapy deploy`` uses the current timestamp for generating the project version, as you can see in the output above.
+By default ``scrapyd-deploy`` uses the current timestamp for generating the project version, as you can see in the output above.
 However, you can pass a custom version with the ``--version`` option::

-    scrapy deploy scrapyd -p project1 --version 54
+    scrapyd-deploy scrapyd -p project1 --version 54

 Also, if you use Mercurial for tracking your project source code, you can use ``HG`` for the version which will be replaced by the current Mercurial revision, for example ``r382``::

-    scrapy deploy scrapyd -p project1 --version HG
+    scrapyd-deploy scrapyd -p project1 --version HG

 And, if you use Git for tracking your project source code, you can use ``GIT`` for the version which will be replaced by the SHA1 of current Git revision, for example ``b0582849179d1de7bd86eaa7201ea3cda4b5651f``::

-    scrapy deploy scrapyd -p project1 --version GIT
+    scrapyd-deploy scrapyd -p project1 --version GIT

 Support for other version discovery sources may be added in the future.

-Finally, if you don't want to specify the target, project and version every time you run ``scrapy deploy`` you can define the defaults in the ``scrapy.cfg`` file.
+Finally, if you don't want to specify the target, project and version every time you run ``scrapyd-deploy`` you can define the defaults in the ``scrapy.cfg`` file.
 For example::

     [deploy]